Meaning of Numbers: The Number 40

 Appearances of the Number Forty

-Because of their sins after leaving Egypt, God swore that the generation of Israelites who left Egyptian bondage would not enter their inheritance in Canaan (Deuteronomy 1).
-The children of Israel were punished by wandering the wilderness for 40 years before a new generation was allowed to possess the Promised Land.
+Because of their sins and initial unwillingness to enter Canaan, God swore that the generation of Israelites who were 20 years old or older who left Egyptian bondage would not enter the Promised Land.
+The people were punished with wandering the wilderness for 40 years until this generation died and a new one could inherit what the Lord promised.

-The book of Exodus, in the King James translation, is the only one that contains 40 chapters.
+The book of Exodus, in the King James translation, is the only book that has 40 chapters.

 The chapters Exodus 25, Numbers 29, Judges 6 and 11, 1Chronicles 7, 8 and 12, Job 31, Psalm 37, Jeremiah 23 and 31, John 18, Acts 8, 16 and 21, 1Corinthians 7 and 14, along with Hebrews 11, all have 40 verses in the KJV.